Allows seeing all statements sent to DB via JDBC. It helps

 }

-will always be fetched.
+When loading a Parent, the child will always be fetched.
 Reason: for a managed entity, it is required both type (class) and the ID.
-From the Parent
+From the Parent entity,

 @Table